 SWEET32 Birthday attack : How to fix TLS vulnerability (CVE-2016-2183) in OpenSSL, Apache, Nginx and IIS in RedHat, CentOS, Ubuntu, Debian, OpenSUSE and Windows

 Over 80% websites in the internet are vulnerable to hacks and attacks.
-In our role as server support specialists, we perform periodic security scans and updates in servers to protect them from hacks.
+In our role as hosting support engineers for web hosts, we perform periodic security scans and updates in servers to protect them from hacks.

 A recent bug that affects the servers is the SWEET32 vulnerability.
 By exploiting a weak cipher ‘3DES-CBC’ in TLS encryption, this bug has caused many server owners to panic about their data security.